vertuoza/compose-tailscale/ephemeral-environments-api/README.md

-# PR Environment API Server
+# Ephemeral Environment API Server

-A Node.js API server for managing PR environments with Docker Compose and Tailscale.
+A Node.js API server for managing ephemeral environments with Docker Compose and Tailscale.

 ## Overview

-This API server provides endpoints for creating, updating, and deleting PR environments using Docker Compose.
+This API server provides endpoints for creating, updating, and deleting ephemeral environments using Docker Compose.
 It integrates with Tailscale to provide secure access to the environments.

 ## Features

-- Create PR environments with Docker Compose
+- Create ephemeral environments with Docker Compose
-- Update existing PR environments
+- Update existing ephemeral environments
-- Remove PR environments with automatic Tailscale machine cleanup
+- Remove ephemeral environments with automatic Tailscale machine cleanup
 - Track environment status and logs
 - Tailscale integration for secure networking